 The student and staff (Director of Compliance and Safety or designee) or faculty member may engage with one another.
 Both parties can discuss the situation, decide on an appropriate outcome to move forward with.
 The faculty and staff member may consult with other academic department or administrative office leaders and the appropriate senior-level leadership in handling of the situation.
 If both the student and faculty or staff member feel as if the issue is resolved, faculty or staff member will inform the Director of Compliance and Safety.
 All informal resolutions are documented.
 This will be noted in the case file for the incident, but not be reflected in the student’s permanent record.
 A meeting summary letter will be sent to the student with the agreed upon resolution.

 Administrative Resolution Hearing: The alleged student(s) is given the opportunity to attend a scheduled meeting with a Conduct Hearing Officer (Director of Compliance and Safety or designee) to discuss the policy violations that have been brought against them.
+Contact the Director via email prior to the hearing to schedule this meeting and to review any hearing documents.
 The Conduct Hearing Officer will determine an outcome of the policy violations following the meeting.
 An outcome may not be immediately determined in the meeting in situations where there are multiple respondents involved in a complaint, or if additional information is needed for an informed decision.
 The Conduct Hearing Officer will notify the alleged student of the outcome in a follow-up email communication.

 Failure to attend a scheduled meeting may result in a determination being made without the input of the alleged student.
 Alleged students that do not attend the meeting will not be permitted to appeal the decision unless the severity of the sanction is not consistent with the violation.
 It should be noted that if a student’s file has a record of similar violations then a sanction may be issued based on the totality of the student’s history and circumstances presented.

 Academic Integrity and Professional Conduct Hearing Panel: Formal resolution of the most egregious and serious complaints involves adjudication of the complaint through a Conduct Hearing Panel.
+Students may the Director of Compliance and Safety via email prior to the hearing to schedule a pre-hearing meeting and to review any hearing documents that the Panel will review.
 A Conduct Hearing Panel is typically reserved for cases where a student may be removed from the College or for students found in repeated violations.
 A Conduct Hearing Panel is comprised of no less than three voting members.
 The voting members are either faculty or staff and have received student conduct adjudication training as well as education about trauma-informed response to sexual misconduct.
 The Director of Compliance and Safety, or designee, will manage hearing logistics and chair hearings, but is not an active participant in the hearing, is not a voting member of the panel, and does not participate in deciding upon or issuing sanctions.
 The Director will provide the panel with relevant sanction guidelines and/or applicable conduct history only if there is a finding of responsibility.